-The stone, English NeoGothic style building begun in 1907 and scheduled for completion in 1982 has a medieval structural system with masonry load-bearing walls and flying buttresses.
-However modern construction methods and interior systems are employed, resulting in a unique combination of old and new.
-The richly decorated cathedral is located in an informally planned and landscaped 57 acre.
-Close which also contains auxiliary buildings housing the educational institutions of the Cathedral Foundation.
+A Protestant Episcopal church, the Washington National Cathedral has a distinct ecumenical character, as it functions as the national church called for in the 1792 Plan of the Federal City.
+Beginning construction in 1907, the stone, English neo-Gothic-style building features a medieval structural system with masonry load-bearing walls and flying buttresses, combined with modern construction methods and interior systems for a unique combination of old and new.
+The richly decorated cathedral is located in an informally planned and landscaped fifty-seven-acre close, which contains auxiliary buildings housing for the educational institutions of the Cathedral Foundation.

-The Cathedral's design reflects the early 20th century when an architect sought to create a new, but archaeologically correct, design by making a style of the past his own.
-The three architects of the Cathedral found their main source of inspiration in the late 14th century English Decorative Gothic style.
-Not only are decorative features of the style employed but also structural features.
+The three architects of the Cathedral found their main source of inspiration in the late-fourteenth-century English Decorative Gothic style, not only are decorative features of the style employed, but also structural features.

 National Register: May 3, 1974